Quick start

 Prompt adaptation is in betaPlease reach out to us if you want to test it out.

 Getting started with prompt adaptation only takes a few minutes.
-In this quickstart example we'll adapt a prompt for digit counting problems to Llama 3.1 8b and 70b.
+In this quickstart we'll adapt a RAG workflow on the HotpotQA dataset to work optimally on faster models like GPT-5 Mini and Gemini 2.5 Flash.

 What you'll need